robintzeng/academic-kickstart/content/project/Exo/index.md

 ## Abstract
 To deal with the shoulder rehabilitation problem, we made an exoskeleton suit.

 In this project, there are two parts of the exoskeleton.
-The sensing part and the activation part, the sensing part would fetch the information of the rehabilitation exercise from the therapist.
+The sensing part and the activation part, the sensing part would fetch the information about the rehabilitation exercise from the therapist.

-And then,it will send those information to the activating part to practice the action that recorded.
+And then, it will send that information to the activating part to practice the action that recorded.

-Thus, the physical therapist can record his motion to the exoskeleton and let the patient do it for many times.
+Thus, the physical therapist can record his motion to the exoskeleton and let the patient do it many times.

 Also, we made a GUI for the user to record and see whether their gesture is correct or not.
 {{< figure library="true" src="exoskeleton.png" title="" lightbox="true" >}}